The Counterfeit Roles of the Religious Elite

 Jesus said, “For judgment I came into this world, that those who do not see may see, and those who see may become blind.” - John 9:39

-Of course there are those who will always appeal to this verse,
+Of course, there are those who will always appeal to this following verse.

 Let every person be subject to the governing authorities.
 For there is no authority except from God, and those that exist have been instituted by God. - Romans 13:1